AIR-DI/D2C/example/benchmark/results/td3_bc/d4rl/mujoco/README.md

-# Benchmark Result
+# Benchmark Results

-Each image contains the results of the experiments with 3 different seed.
+Each image contains the results of the experiments with 3 different seeds.

 ## Hopper